bparanj/crystal/electronics/zettel/led.md

    A resistor limits the current flowing through the LED to prevent it from burning out.
 LEDs do not self-regulate current, so excessive current can damage them.

-   Think of a resistor like a speed bump, slowing down traffic (current) to prevent accidents (LED failure).

    In a 5V circuit with a 2V LED, using a 150Ω resistor helps limit the current to a safe level, ensuring the LED does not overheat.

 5. What are the applications of LEDs?

    LEDs are used in various applications, indicators on electronic devices, displays (such as in TVs and smartphones), lighting, and even in communication devices like remote controls.

-   LEDs are like versatile tools in a toolbox—they can serve many purposes depending on how you use them.

    A green LED might be used on a computer’s power button to show when the machine is turned on, while white LEDs provide efficient lighting in homes.